 Last Rites

 Zombies.
-They’re become an entire genre of their own, and one that’s been done… ahem… to death.
+They’re becoming an entire genre of their own, and one that’s been done… ahem… to death.
 However, while zombies feel like a recent trend, I do remember a sort of mini-revival in the 90s.
-My theory is this is because Romero’s Dawn of the Dead was first available on VHS, and its new target audience (teens to 20-somethings) finally got to watch it.
-As for gaming, I remember a few Dawn-inspired Doom mods, there’s the entirety of the magnificent Blood, and then, as you can guess, Last Rites.
+My theory is this is because Romero’s Dawn of the Dead was first available on VHS, and its target audience (teens to 20-somethings) within a new generation finally got to watch it.
+That audience overlapped video games, and so I remember a few Dawn-inspired Doom mods, there’s the entirety of the magnificent Blood, and then, as you can guess, Last Rites.

 Last Rites is a fairly obscure title that apparently only made release in Europe.
 It had the distinction of being tagged as a “Real Dog” on Home of the Underdogs (their lowest mark), and has a reputation as an early, poor man’s Left 4 Dead.
 I was asked to take a look at it, and after reluctantly agreeing to play another first person shooter [says with a straight face] I return to you with a full report after somehow beating all ten levels.